microsoft/vscode-telemetry-extractor/README.md

-**Note**: This project is in constant devlopment and will continue to change drastically

 # Telemetetry Extractor for VS Code and associated source repositories

 This tooling allows for the extraction of [GDPR formatted comments](./documentation/comment-code-annotations.md) from the VS Code source repository and produces a JSON file containing the telemetry events which are collected.

 ## Prerequisites
-* If running Windows and not utilizing WSL please read [this](./documentation/windows.md)
 * Git installed and in your path
 * Typescript (3.5+) installed and in your path
 * Node LTS (10.15.3) installed and in your path